hafizulislamhfz/hafizulislamhfz/README.md

 ### 🔭 Projects

 - [Conference Management System](https://github.com/hafizulislamhfz/Conference-Management-System) -
-The Conference Management System is a web application that provides a comprehensive platform for managing conferences effectively.
+The Conference Management System is a web application using Laravel that provides a comprehensive platform for managing conferences effectively.
 It offers a range of features and functionalities to streamline the entire conference management process.

-- [Coaching Management](https://github.com/hafizulislamhfz/Coaching-Management) - The Coaching Management web application is designed to simplify and streamline the management of coaching institutes or centers.
+- [Coaching Management](https://github.com/hafizulislamhfz/Coaching-Management) - The Coaching Management web application using PHP is designed to simplify and streamline the management of coaching institutes or centers.
 It provides a user-friendly interface for administrators, coaches, and students to efficiently handle various aspects of coaching operations.

 ## 🌱 Learning and Interests
 In addition to web development, I have a deep passion for competitive programming.
 I enjoy solving algorithmic challenges and participating in coding competitions.